• Skip to main content

 12. Carrageenan Powder

-Carrageenan powder is derived from seaweed and has been traditionally used as an alternative thickening agent due to its high gelatinous properties which make it ideal for creating smooth textures in sauces and soups without any lumps or bumps!
+Carrageenan powder is derived from seaweed and has been traditionally used as an alternative thickening agent due to its high gelatinous properties, making it ideal for creating smooth textures in sauces and soups without any lumps or bumps!

 Use 1 teaspoon of carrageenan powder per cup of liquid as a replacement for cornstarch.